akleroy/cpropstoo/README.md

 cubes.
 It expands and modularizes the CPROPS package introduced by Rosolowsky & Leroy (2006).
 It provides utilities to estimate noise and mask cubes, identify local maxima, partition cubes into object assignments, and derive properties from object assignments.
+It also increasingly acts as a "cube library" for IDL work focused on radio data cubes.

 If you use this version, please reference Rosolowsky & Leroy (2006).
 An additional updated reference is forthcoming in 2014 or